matomo-org/developer-documentation/docs/3.x/extending-database.md

 ## Adding new columns to existing tables

 Plugins can also augment existing tables.
-If, for example, a plugin wanted to track extra visit information, the plugin could add columns to log data tables and set these columns during tracking.This would also be done in the [install](/api-reference/Piwik/Plugin#install) method:
+For example, if a plugin wanted to track extra visit information, the plugin could add columns to log data tables and set a value for these columns during tracking.
+This would also be done in the [install](/api-reference/Piwik/Plugin#install) method:

 ```php
 use Piwik\Db;